How to test and repair small engine ignition system problems?

-The ignition system is the starting system for your small engine.
+The ignition system generates the spark needed to ignite the air/fuel mixture for your small engine.
 Whether you start the engine with a pull rope or the turn of a key on an electric start motor, you're relying on the ignition system to produce a spark inside the combustion chamber.

-When you start your lawn mower or small engine, you turn the flywheel and its magnets pass the coil (or armature).
+When you start your lawn mower or small engine, the rotation of the flywheel causes its magnets to pass the coil (or armature).
 This creates a spark.
-The ignition system coordinates the timing so that the spark will ignite the air-fuel mixture in the combustion chamber just as it reaches maximum compression in each engine cycle- thus, maximizing the engine’s power.
+The correct placement of the ignition system coordinates the timing so that the spark will ignite the air-fuel mixture in the combustion chamber just as it reaches maximum compression in each engine cycle- thus, maximizing the engine’s power.

 Once the engine is running, the flywheel keeps rotating, the magnets keep passing the coil and the spark plug keep firing based on a specific timing.

 Types of Ignition Systems

 Solid-state systems: the more modern option, these systems use a tiny transistor in the coil or armature to close the electrical circuit that travels through the spark plug lead to the spark plug(s)